Brand Comparison

 - Your vet has recommended Royal Canin Hypoallergenic HP

-- You have a small or toy-breed dog (Royal Canin breed-specific depth)
+- You have a small or toy-breed dog (Royal Canin's breed-specific depth is strongest at this size)

 Ingredient overlap